Modern and Medieval Languages

 The Modern and Medieval Languages (MML) degree at Cambridge is an interdisciplinary course that gives students opportunities to learn about literature, film, history, linguistics, philosophy and visual art, as well as honing language skills.

 You can pursue your interests in many areas, from Italian Renaissance art to contemporary Brazilian cinema and medieval German folk tales to socialist realism in Stalin’s Russia.
+This course also includes options in linguistics, such as the historical and cognitive dimensions of the languages you’re studying.

 Modern & Medieval Languages